 (Added: 1/18/2023)

-Can we move forward with projects if all conditions have been lifted?
+Can I move forward with projects if all conditions have been lifted?

 Yes.
 Before starting construction activities at any site/project, review the grant folder or consult with your IOA to make sure all the conditions relating to the site/project have been lifted.
 Please note that although most projects that propose construction, alterations, renovations, or permanently installed equipment will have conditions, some projects, such as equipment-only projects, might not have any conditions that require resolution before starting.